MasterKitten/Kick-Start-Game-Creation/README.md

 Here is all that I have ever created, and you can use it to quickly get a game prototype or indie game off the ground.

 Currently Using: Godot_v3.5-rc4_win64

+Current Features [All of these have examples]:
+[1D] User Interface - Calculator, Idle Game, Slot Machine (with rigging mechanic) 2D Scene - Rhythm Game
+3D Scene - {}